-A minimum of five GCSEs, two at grade 6 and three at grade 4.
-GCSE English at grade 4, grade 4 at GCSE Art or a Distinction in BTEC Art & Design.
+A minimum of five GCSEs at grade 4 and above, including Maths and English, with at least two at grade 6.
+You should have GCSE Art at grade 4 or a Distinction in BTEC Art & Design.
 Outstanding students without these subjects but with a good portfolio of art work and a background in subjects such as Graphic Communication or Textiles may be considered.

 This course is a great starting point for students wishing to embark on a Foundation Course, a University Course, a Vocational Course or employment within the Art & Design field.
 During the course, students will develop desirable transferrable skills that will enable them to create a professional portfolio providing a pathway to whichever journey they choose after their studies here.